ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/inventory-service.md

   ./gradlew bootRun
   ```

-  When the execution output says "Server started", the app is running.
+  When the execution output says `Server started`, the app is running.

 - Access the running service.
 This service runs on port 9080.